Insurance for strata corporations and insurance for strata owners and renters

 - personal property, e.g., household contents such as furniture, clothing, household goods, electronics, etc.

 - additional living expenses over and above the normal cost of living in the event of an insured loss

 Insurance for the tenant (renter), and exclusions, should be carefully discussed and reviewed each year with a knowledgeable insurance broker.
-Coverage may also be purchased for: a home-based business, water damage and earthquake (remember to discuss the cost of the earthquake deductible with the insurance broker).
+Coverage may also be purchased for: a home-based business, water damage, sewer backup and earthquake (remember to discuss the cost of the earthquake deductible with the insurance broker).

 Usually new (and newer) strata developments in B.C. have home warranty insurance.

 Homes built by licensed residential builders are covered by mandatory, third-party home warranty insurance.
 As a minimum, this coverage includes 2 years on labour and materials (some limits apply), 5 years on the building envelope and 10 years on structure.

 The warranty is attached to the home, not to the owner of the home, and remains in effect upon the re-sale of the home until the coverage expires.

 Strata-titled homes have two policies of home warranty insurance, one on the home and another on the common property.
 When the coverage of a new strata-titled home commences, it is possible that the coverage on the related common property has already started or even ended as coverage on the common property of strata-titled buildings starts when the first unit in the building is occupied or sold.

 - Learn more about B.C.'s home warranty insurance for new homes at BC Housing's Licensing and Consumer Services (formerly the Homeowner Protection Office).